 - encourage students to reflect upon the moral and spiritual questions raised by the events of the Holocaust and how they apply in today's world.

 Asociatia Tikvah has brought together in Teacher resources some of the best examples of teaching materials from around the world.
-Our ambition has been to build on those examples to produce our own resources for teachers.
+We also developed our own lesson plans for Romanian teachers.